 - Non-verbal.
-This includes movements such as body language, gesture, posture, mannerism, and physical contact with another person.
+Movements such as body language, gestures, posture, mannerisms, and physical contact with another person.

 - Written.
-This includes letters, email, chats, social media, books, magazines, and other media that involve writing.
+Letters, email, chats, social media, books, magazines, and other media that involve writing.

 - Visuals.
-Graphs, charts, paintings, maps, and other visual imageries can also be a form of communication.
+This refers to graphs, charts, paintings, maps, and other visual imageries.